 "He suffered post-traumatic stress disorder and anxiety," said Jackson, who added he had not confirmed his clients claim.
 "Not that that makes it OK to steal, of course."

 Morales' case, which involved 14 thefts, was the second Lego scam caper to surface in a week in May.
-A Silicon Valley executive at global software giant SAP was accused of doing the same thing in the
+A Silicon Valley executive at global software giant SAP was accused of doing the same thing in the South Bay.
+Prosecutors said the cases were strikingly similar, but appeared to be unrelated.

 Jackson said prosecutors dropped another 12 felony counts against his client, who says he has the $1,500 to reimburse Target for the stolen items.